kianwilcox/raskell/README.md

-=~ and !~ will be good for later when I have 'regular expressions' over arbitrary asterated semirings
+=~ and !~ will be good for later when I have 'regular expressions' over arbitrary asterated semirings - then i can match if the data, path, whatever matches a regex of allowable types - and this gives us a powerful form of type constraint for very inexpensive